domluna/tinyrag/README.md

 # tiny binary rag

+> Thanks for HN users `mik1998` and `borodi` who brought up the popcnt instruction and the count_ones function in Julia which carries this out, I've updated the timings and it's even faster now.

 I wanted to experiment in how quickly precise RAG lookups could be performed with a binary vector space.

 Why binary?